 - Other helpful advising topics with hyperlinks to the Graduate Bulletin.

 How do I change a plan of study?

 How do I change programs?

-Changes to a program that require a new admission application include: master's (MAS) to master's with a change of discipline, master's to master of science (MS), master's to PhD, master of science to master of science with a change of discipline, master of science to PhD, and PhD to PhD with a change of discipline.
+Changes to a program that require a new admission application include: master's (MAS) to master's with a change of academic unit, master's to master of science (MS), master's to PhD, master of science to master of science with a change of academic unit, master of science to PhD, and PhD to PhD with a change of academic unit.

 Changes within the same degree level and the same academic unit can be submitted through the change of program request in eForms for Degree Works.
 A regular student planning to transfer from one degree program to another should discuss the matter with academic advisors in both programs.

 How do I officially withdraw from a program?

 Students must complete a University Withdrawal or Leave of Absence Form online.
-Login to the myIIT portal and look for the Academic Affairs channel under the Academics tab.
+Login to the myIIT portal and look for the Graduate Academic Affairs channel under the Academics tab.
 This must be approved by the academic advisor, academic unit head and the Office of Graduate Academic Affairs.
 International students wishing to withdraw must also contact the International Center.